LStoneyy/spotify-download/README.md

 - customtkinter (`pip install customtkinter`)
 - packaging (`pip install packaging`)

+**Windows users can now use the included .exe and don't need to meet these requirements!**

 ## Installation

 Instead of downloading everything yourself, just login on [Exportify.net](https://exportify.net/) and download the csv of the playlists you want to download.